-Let’s ask Miss Teagan, Assistant Director at Kids Club Symonston-ACT and our Preschool Room Leader (preschool)!
+Let’s ask Miss Chiara, Centre Director at Kids Club Symonston-ACT!

 Intentional teaching sessions allow our educators to be deliberate, purposeful and thoughtful when considering possible learning outcomes and making planning decisions for the children in our care.

-As educators we use teachable moments to scaffold the children’s learning through challenging and worthwhile experiences that reflect each child’s learning journey, says Miss Teagan.
+As educators, we use teachable moments to scaffold the children’s learning through challenging, and worthwhile experiences that reflect each child’s learning journey, says Miss Chiara.

-One of the greatest benefits of an Early Learning setting is the time we have to ensure these intentional teaching sessions are meaningful and interactive and are responsive to the identified needs and interests of the children.
+One of the greatest benefits of intentional teaching in a childcare setting is the time we have to ensure these intentional teaching sessions are meaningful and interactive and are responsive to the identified needs and interests of the children.
 They can sometimes stretch for days or weeks.

 We use intentional teaching sessions to foster and support each child’s emotional and social development to best prepare them for their transition to formal schooling.

-They have used these sessions to explore a range of topics including emotions and self-regulation, positive body image and self-identity, positive conflict resolution and understanding and respecting diversity and differences.
-They have explored these topics through educator supported group discussions, creative drawing experiences, literacy resources and music and movements sessions.
-Each experience is an extension of learning that reflects the observed thinking and learning of the children.
+They have used these sessions to explore a range of topics, including emotions and self-regulation, positive body image and self-identity, positive conflict resolution and understanding and respecting diversity and differences.
+They have explored these topics through educator-supported group discussions, creative drawing experiences, literacy resources and music and movement sessions.
+Each experience is an extension of the learning that reflects the observed thinking and learning of the children.

 When planning these experiences the Preschool educators recognise that learning occurs within a social context and that the interactions and the conversations that occur during these experiences provide the children with opportunities to co-construct their learning and engage in shared thinking that models to the children the importance of valuing the input, opinions and understandings of other people.

-These topics of learning and the intentional teaching practices have given the educators opportunities to embed ongoing practices into the preschool setting, including red and green choices, where the pre-schoolers have helped create, and have access to a visual guide to support them in their behaviour choices in the room.
+These learning topics and intentional teaching practices have allowed educators to embed ongoing practices into the preschool setting, including red and green choices, where the pre-schoolers have helped create and have access to a visual guide to support them in their behaviour choices in the room.